Join us in Davies Auditorium, New Haven, CT, USA, April 10th, 2026, for a deep dive into Multi-modal representation learning and foundation models.

 This workshop brings together researchers and practitioners exploring the foundations and frontiers of multimodal intelligence.
 We seek to spark cross-disciplinary discussion on architectures, alignment strategies, and applications that will shape the future of AI systems that understand the world as we do.

 We are accepting papers for oral and poster presentations.
+Paper deadline: March 25, 2026.
 See the Call for Contributions.

-Papers ≤ 9 pages (excl. refs/appendix), double‑blind, non‑archival by default.
+1 page Extended abstract (excl. refs/appendix), non‑archival by default.

 | Time | Session |